 There are many scenarios of the end times that have been drawn from Jesus’ Revelation to John.
 But I do not find that there are any unambiguous references to the rapture contained in Revelation.
 Much of how one interprets Revelation is based upon their eschatological perspective.
 So, for that reason, I have chosen not to include anything from Revelation in this discussion.
 But there are three passages in the New Testament that do provide us with explicit information about this event.

 Matthew 24:30-31 is a portion of Jesus’ teaching about his return.
-In this passage he says that all the peoples of the earth will see him coming in the clouds.
+In this passage, he says that all the people of the earth will see him coming in the clouds.
 And that with a trumpet call, he will send his angels to gather his elect from throughout the earth.

 The third passage is also from Paul and is in 1 Thessalonians 4:13-18.
-In this passage Paul is seeking to encourage the believers in Thessalonica concerning some of their members who had died.
-He assures them that the Lord will return from heaven, along with a trumpet call.
-And when that happens, the dead in Christ will be raised, and those still alive will be caught up together with them.
+In this passage, Paul was seeking to encourage the believers in Thessalonica concerning some of their members who had died.
+He assured them that the Lord would return from heaven, along with a trumpet call.
+And when that happened, the dead in Christ would be raised, and those still alive would be caught up together with them.

 When is the Rapture?

 When will this second coming of Christ and our being gathered to him occur?
 The best answer we can give with any certainty is that it will be at the end of this age.
-In Matthew 24:3 Jesus’ disciples ask about Jesus coming and the end of the age.
+In Matthew 24:3, Jesus’ disciples asked about his coming and the end of the age.
 Jesus’ response to their question culminates with the passage mentioned above with Jesus’ return and our being gathered to him.

 But the when of ‘the end of the age’ is a big unknown.
-In Matthew 24:36 Jesus tells his disciples that no one, other than the Father, knows when that end will occur.
-Not even the angels in heaven, or even the Son.
-And, in Acts 1:7, in response to his disciple’s question about the establishment of the kingdom, Jesus says that it is not for them to know the when.
-The end will come in the Father’s time.
+In Matthew 24:36, Jesus told his disciples that no one, other than the Father, knew when that end would occur.
+Not even the angels in heaven, or the Son.
+And, in Acts 1:7, in response to his disciple’s question about the establishment of the kingdom, Jesus said that it is not for them to know the when.
+The end would come in the Father’s time.
 And he has not chosen to share that with us.

 Another passage that deals with the when of the rapture is 2 Thessalonians 2:1-4.
-In this passage Paul cautions the Thessalonian believers not to become concerned that the Lord’s return and our being gathered had already occurred.
-He assured them that it will not come before a great apostasy first takes place and the antichrist is revealed.
+In this passage, Paul cautioned the Thessalonian believers not to become concerned that the Lord’s return and our being gathered had already occurred.
+He assured them that it would not come before a great apostasy first took place, and the antichrist was revealed.

 But, while we may not know when the rapture will occur, it should not take us by surprise.
-In Matthew 24:42-51 Jesus tells us to keep prepared for his coming.
+In Matthew 24:42-51, Jesus tells us to always be prepared for his coming.
 While we do not know the when of the event, we should expect it at any time.

-In 1 Thessalonians 5:1-8, Paul expresses that the Lord’s return will be like a thief in the night.
+In 1 Thessalonians 5:1-8, Paul expressed that the Lord’s return would be like a thief in the night.
 But we are not in darkness, so that day should not be a surprise to us.
 So always be ready, living in the light, and wearing the hope of salvation as a helmet.

 What Will Happen at the Rapture?

 When the rapture does occur, what will happen?
-In Matthew 24, Jesus simply tells us that we will be gathered by his angels.
+In Matthew 24:30-31, Jesus simply tells us that we will be gathered by his angels.
 But Paul’s writing gives us a little more detail.
-In both 1 Corinthians 15:52 and Thessalonians 4:16-17 tell us that the rapture is not just of those who are living at the time.
+Both 1 Corinthians 15:52 and 1 Thessalonians 4:16-17 tell us that the rapture is not just for those who are living at the time.
 But that those believers who have already died will be resurrected.
-And together we will meet our Lord.
+And together, we will meet our Lord.

 In 1 Corinthians 15:45-54, Paul gives us some additional information about this rapture.
 When the Lord returns for us, we will be changed.
 The bodies we have now are not suitable for an eternal existence in the presence of God.
-This perishable and mortal body will be changed into one that in imperishable and immortal.
-Just what it will look like though is unknown.
+This perishable and mortal body will be changed into one that is imperishable and immortal.
+Just what it will look like, though, is unknown.
 Earlier in this fifteenth chapter of 1 Corinthians, Paul expressed that what is sown often bears little resemblance to what is raised.
 So it will likely be with our bodies.
-At the resurrection / rapture our bodies will go through a radical transformation and may or may not resemble what they do now.
+At the resurrection/rapture, our bodies will go through a radical transformation and may or may not resemble what they do now.